Best Mattresses for Fibromyalgia of 2023

-To find the best mattress for your individual needs, check out our top 6 best mattresses for fibromyalgia.
-We have detailed specific criteria as relates to fibromyalgia, so you can choose what will work for you.
-The mattresses in our list all offer remarkable comfort and can change the way you sleep with fibromyalgia.
+To find the best mattress for your needs, check out our best mattresses for fibromyalgia.
+We have detailed specific criteria relating to fibromyalgia, so you can choose what will work for you.
+You can also read our expert advice and learn how to change the way you sleep with fibromyalgia.

-Please Note: We are not doctors or medical professional.
-Our advice is not a substitute for professional medical advice.
+Please note: We are mattress experts, not physicians.
+Our analysis is not a substitute for professional medical advice.

-Saatva is a hybrid mattress made with foam and innersprings that really offers amazing support and earns our editor’s pick for best mattress for fibromyalgia.
+Saatva Classic is a hybrid mattress made with foam and innersprings that really offers amazing support and earns our editor’s pick for best mattress for fibromyalgia.
 It is considered a luxury mattress that is great for back and joint pain.
 With contouring memory foam, it works well for supporting fibromyalgia and reducing discomfort.
-The Saatva also comes in three firmness options and two different heights—a great value.
-Its reasonable price, combined with ready financing, makes it an easy purchase.
+The Saatva also comes in three firmness options (we recommend the 6/10 Luxury Firm for people with fibromyalgia) and two different heights.

 The Saatva mattress is also eco-friendly.
 It has an organic cotton cover, over a euro pillow top, over a layer of CertiPUR-US® memory foam.
 Under the foam layer is a dual layer of springs, and the perimeter is encased in a layer of firmer foam to provide exceptional edge support.

-In our Mattress Advisor testing, Saatva scored a 10 out of 10 for durability and comes with a 15-year warranty.
-It also scored a perfect 10 out of 10 for its 120-day sleep trial period plus free white glove delivery.
+In our Mattress Advisor testing, Saatva scored a 10 out of 10 for durability.
+It comes with a lifetime warranty and a 365-night sleep trial period, plus free white glove delivery.